Turbulent gas-rich disks at high redshift: bars & bulges in a radial shear flow: Introduction

 But these must be considered because there is a tendency for the disk mass fraction in the form of gas to increase with redshift \citep{carilli13,tac20}.
 Star formation rates, gas turbulence and clumpiness also increase, such that the mean circular rotation speed divided by the internal gas velocity dispersion $V_c/\sigma$ declines with increasing redshift \citep{wis15x,zhou17}.
 Importantly, gas dispersions measured with cool molecular lines tend to be narrower than dispersions measured with emission lines arising from warmer ionized gas.
 Both measures of dispersion, however, show an increasing trend with redshift \citep{ejdet22}. \citet[][]{wis15x} argued that these galaxies were in quasi-equilibrium, being fed by smooth accretion of cool gas from the environment, with galaxy mergers playing a lesser role.
 The fraction of these disks that are dynamically settled is unclear \citep{forster06}, with some authors suggesting that half \citep{bell12,rod17} or all \citep{simons19} of these systems could be experiencing strong mergers, within the limits of the integral-field spectroscopic observations.

-We have developed\footnote{The broader context of controlled experiments on isolated disks is presented in App.~\ref{a:case}.} a new high-resolution (parsec scale) simulation framework that is ideally suited to discovering how turbulent disks evolve dynamically.
+We have developed a new high-resolution (parsec scale) simulation framework that is ideally suited to discovering how turbulent disks evolve dynamically.
 In high-redshift galaxies, the observed high gas fraction and enhanced gas surface densities lead to elevated star-formation rates and the output energy and momentum couples with the gas and drives the turbulence \citep{agertz09}.
 A turbulent (compressible) gas disk with ordered rotation, perhaps surprisingly, shares dynamical similarities with (collisionless) stellar disks.
 It may even be susceptible to bar instabilities, although there is very little published work on this problem \citep{cazes00}.

 Our first paper is focussed on objects with halo masses of order 10$^{11}$ M$_\odot$, a dynamical mass that is characteristic of the recent JWST discoveries at $z\sim 1-3$ \citep{guo22,leconte23,costat23}.
 This is the expected mass of a Milky Way progenitor at that epoch.
 (We consider more massive systems in a later paper because these are more representative of the ALMA disks observed to date.)
 Our first step is to consider a galactic ecosystem in some form of dynamical equilibrium, with and without smooth accretion from the ambient hot corona.
 As we show, these ecosystems manifest intermittent and long-lived behaviour, including disk-halo interaction, bars and spiral arms, bulge formation, and so forth.
 We discover ``bar-like'' phenomena for the first time at all gas fractions, even in fully gas-dominated turbulent disks, including a remarkable ``radial shear flow'' with its own unique signatures.
 Once again, as for the stellar disks, these bar-like signatures only arise in disks that dominate the local gravitational potential \citep{bla23}.